logo

 Your Eligibility status

 Great news!
-Because you were born in wedlock to a German father who had not naturalised elsewhere, you automatically acquired German citizenship at birth under §4 StAG.
+Because you were born in wedlock to a German father who had not naturalized elsewhere, you automatically acquired German citizenship at birth under §4 StAG.
 You likely only need to undergo a formal Determination of Citizenship procedure.
-Note: Since June 27, 2024, dual nationality is fully permitted - you do not need to give up your current citizenship.
+Note: Since June 27, 2024, dual nationality is fully permitted — you do not need to give up your current citizenship.

 Please submit your details below.